-Pressure Cooker Tuna Stuffed Zucchini, a truly delicious dish that is easy to make, requiring only 5 minutes of cooking, ideal for the high temperatures of this period.
-Those who do not have a pressure cooker can easily cook the zucchini in a traditional pot, following the same procedure.
-However, it will take about 30/40 minutes of cooking after browning and adding more liquids a little at a time.
-To the wine dose, I would add about 7 oz or more of water, but always make sure it’s hot.
-A versatile recipe that can be served as a main course or as an appetizer, and can be eaten at the temperature you prefer.
-When it’s so hot, I eat them right out of the refrigerator.
+Pressure Cooker Tuna Stuffed Zucchini, a really delicious dish that’s easy to prepare, requiring just 5 minutes of cooking, ideal for the high temperatures this season.
+If you don’t have a pressure cooker, you can easily cook the zucchini in a traditional pot following the same procedure.
+However, it will take about 30/40 minutes after browning and adding more liquid a little at a time.
+To the wine, I would add about 200 or more grams of water, but always boiling.
+A versatile recipe that can be served as a main dish or as an appetizer, and can be eaten at your preferred temperature.
+When it’s this hot, I eat them straight out of the fridge.

-If you don’t have a pressure cooker or are afraid of it, you can learn more and reassure yourself by reading my article: The Pressure Cooker and Its Use
+If you don’t own a pressure cooker or are afraid of it, you can learn more and ease your fears by reading my article: The pressure cooker and its use

 Do you like cold dishes?
 Then don’t miss the next recipes: